cmpark0126/CamelyonTask/README.md

 ## Result of Hard example mining
   * STEP 1.
 Train model
   * STEP 2.
-Find Region that has midpresicted patterns from training data
+Find Region that has mispredicted patterns from training data
   * STEP 3.
 Extract patch on above region
   * STEP 4.
 Retrain model with new dataset(original + hard example mining)
   * STEP 5.
 Then, We can get more sensitive model with heatmap has redused noise